KJUDALL/BookHaus/README.md

 ## Installation

-Clone the repository
+Clone the repository from GitHub
-Install dependencies (npm install, namely)
+Install dependencies (npm i should do the trick)
-Run development server (npm start or npm run render-build) - TBD Seed the database (npm seed)
+Run development server (npm run build)
+Seed the database (npm seed)
-Start the application on a live port (npm run start)
+Start the application on a live port (npm run start) Application should auto load in browser on PORT 4000

 ## License